 - If on the other hand, you want to co-develop or co-manage a course together right from the beginning, that’s exactly why we enable courses to have multiple instructors, and is totally fine.

 Remember, abuse of co-instructor relationships impacts everyone.
-When instructors try to augment their marketing capabilities in this way, we’ve seen a negative impact on students - for every 10 students who enroll into their courses, ~20 students unsubscribe from their Course Announcements.
-Instructors also see unsubscribe rates on their emails that are 5X the marketplace average.
+When instructors try to augment their marketing capabilities in this way, we've seen a negative impact on students and higher unsubscribe rates for instructor announcements and Udemy emails.
 This hurts all instructors in the marketplace, because these students unsubscribe not just from one instructor’s announcements, but from all Udemy emails.

 When we see cases where an instructor is clearly going against the spirit of Udemy policies in an attempt to game the system or if we see a severe negative impact on the student experience (high unsubscribe rates or refund rates due to co-instructor behavior) it will be considered a violation of our policies.